-Why do you need to de-winterize?
+Why do you need to de-winterize your house?

 By the time you return home, your house will have been vacant for months.
 It’s crucial to take the necessary steps to make sure that everything is in good working order.
 You can’t, say, drink water from the tap the moment you return as the pipes were likely winterized with antifreeze.
-In addition, if you hired a professional property management firm to winterize your car, you’d need to hire the same people to de-winterize it.
+In addition, if you hired a professional property management company to winterize your car, you’d need to hire the same people to de-winterize it.
 This is because your car probably lost a lot of tire pressure while you were on holiday.
 By de-winterizing, you “reset” your house so that it’s safe to use for spring.

 #1 Turn on the electrical circuits

 Homeowners tend to shut off the power if they’re leaving their houses vacant.
 Chances are, you’ve shut everything, save for certain electrical circuits such as the circuit for outdoor lighting.
 When you return home, make sure to turn on the circuit breakers that were turned off for the holidays.
 You won’t be able to proceed to the succeeding steps if you skip turning the circuits breakers back on.

 Winterizing involves disconnecting the water supply pipes from toilets, showers, and appliances that use water, such as the washing machine and dishwasher.
 If you did this, you’ll need to reconnect the supply pipes one by one.
 It’s best to approach this by room so you don’t forget a thing.
 You’ll probably need a wrench to reattach the tubes.
 Ensure that the water shut-off valve is in the “off” position.